Plasma protein ketoamines

 Procedure for nitroblue tetrazolium assay

 In alkaline conditions, ketoamines rearrange to the eneaminol form, which reduces the chemical compound nitroblue tetrazolium, in a one-step reaction, to formazan.
 A ten minute preincubation period is recommended to circumvent interference effects from fast-reacting, nonspecific reducing substances.
-The formation of formazan is quantified from an absorbance change measured photometrically, at two different time points, at 540nm and is directly proportional to fructosamine concentration (mmol/L).
+The formation of formazan is quantified from an absorbance change over time.

 Units of measurement